-Early term deposit withdrawals
+Early Term Deposit withdrawals

-Under limited circumstances, you may request to redeem your term deposit before it matures.
-Your Nominated Representative will need to contact us and your request will be processed in accordance with the terms offered by the provider, that may result in a reduction in the applicable earning rate or in a fee charged by the provider.
+Under limited circumstances, you may request to redeem your Term Deposit before it matures.
+You or your Nominated Representative will need to contact us, and your request will be processed in accordance with the terms offered by the provider, which may result in a reduction in the applicable earning rate or in a fee charged by the provider.